 The Company accounts for its shares subject to possible redemption in accordance with the guidance in Accounting Standards Codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity."
 Shares subject to mandatory redemption (if any) is classified as a liability instrument and is measured at fair value.
-Conditionally redeemable shares of ordinary share (including shares of ordinary share that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) is classified as temporary equity.
+Conditionally redemable shares of ordinary share (including shares of ordinary share that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) is classified as temporary equity.
 At all other times, shares are classified as shareholders' equity.
 The Company's shares feature certain redemption rights that are considered to be outside of the Company's control and subject to occurrence of uncertain future events.
-Accordingly, at December 31, 2021, shares subject to possible redemption are presented as temporary equity, outside of the shareholders' equity section of the Company's balance sheet.
+Accordingly, at December 31, 2022 and 2021, shares subject to possible redemption are presented as temporary equity, outside of the shareholders' deficit section of the Company's balance sheets.

-As of December 31, 2021, the Class A ordinary shares subject to possible redemption reflected on the balance sheet are reconciled in the following table:
+As of December 31, 2022 and 2021, the Class A ordinary shares subject to possible redemption reflected on the balance sheets are reconciled in the following table:

-Gross Proceeds \$ 232,000,000 Less: Proceeds allocated to Public Warrants (13,110,000) Class A ordinary shares issuance costs (12,375,591) Plus: Accretion of carrying value to redemption value 27,785,591 Class A ordinary shares subject to possible redemption \$ 232,300,000
+Gross Proceeds \$ 232,000,000 Less: Proceeds allocated to Public Warrants (13,110,000) Class A ordinary shares issuance costs (12,375,591) Plus: Accretion of carrying value to redemption value 27,785,591 Class A ordinary shares subject to possible redemption as of December 31, 2021 \$ 232,300,000 Plus: Accretion of carrying value to redemption value 3,278,275 Class A ordinary shares subject to possible redemption as of December 31, 2022 \$ 235,578,275